 There are specific site and rack requirements for the Citrix ADC appliance.
-You must make sure that adequate environmental control and power density are available.
+Make sure that adequate environmental control and power density are available.
 Racks must be bolted to the ground, have sufficient airflow, and have adequate power and network connections.
 Preparing the site and rack are important steps in the installation process and help ensure a smooth installation.

-The appliance should be installed in a server room or server cabinet with the following features:
+The appliance must be installed in a server room or server cabinet with the following features: